semgrep/semgrep-docs/docs/kb/integrations/defect-dojo-integration.md

 	b.
 In that DefectDojo product, create an **engagement** called `semgrep`.
 An engagement is a channel to import results.
 2. Run a semgrep scan with flags `--json --output report.json` to generate a JSON report.

-Now, there are all the necessary elements to start playing with [DefectDojo API](https://documentation.defectdojo.com/integrations/api-v2-docs/).
+Now, you are ready to use the [DefectDojo API](https://documentation.defectdojo.com/integrations/api-v2-docs/).

 ### DefectDojo API example